briansunter/graph/site/src/content/logseq/notetaking-with-ai.md

 ##### Game of Thrones Social Network

 Here's what Game of Thrones would look like if it were a social network.
-You can see how all the characters such as "Jon S" and "Daenerys Targaryen" are connected.
+You can see how all the characters such as "Jon Snow" and "Daenerys Targaryen" are connected.

 ![ ](/assets/image_1662087210843_0.png)